Corn Kings and One-Horse Thieves

-This artifact was built, however, using the most ancient of materials.
+The actual prairie of Illinois was built using the most ancient of materials.
 The last of the great incursions of glacial ice into Illinois ended 10,000 years ago.
 Retreating glaciers deposited vast amounts of pulverized rock in the form of fine-grained, mineral-rich loess.
 This "glacial dust" lies as much as 200-feet thick in places and was spread by meltwater and wind into a blanket covering nearly the whole state.

 But loess is not soil, any more than flour is cake.
 The topsoil whose fertility so amazed Europeans was the child of a happy marriage between the glacial till and the prairie ecosystem that took root on it.
 Wetter than the grasslands to the west, Illinois evolved into a tall-grass prairie covered with big blue-stem (which reaches a height of six feet), Indian grass, cord grass, little blue-stem, plus sunflowers, golden-rods, clovers, spurges, and asters that in season set the prairie ablaze with color.
-Presumably to survive periodic droughts and fire, the perennials among them sent roots deep into the earth, forming a sod that was all but impenetrable to machines less efficient than gophers.
-Forests stood along streambeds, and hardwood groves, whose genesis remains a mystery to ecologists even today, stood isolated on the prairie itself like forested islands.
+To survive periodic droughts and fire, the perennials among them sent roots deep into the earth, forming a sod that was all but impenetrable to machines less efficient than gophers.

-Centuries of plant life added organic matter to the soil, and complex chemical and mechanical interchanges altered it to produce soils as close to perfect growing media as nature ever devised.
-Soils are as much a product of evolution as any animal species, and their ancestors can be deduced from their modern form.
+Centuries of annual cycles of plant growth and decay added organic matter to the soil, and complex chemical and mechanical interchanges altered it to produce soils as close to perfect growing media as nature ever devised.
+Soils are as much a product of evolution as any animal species, and their ancestors thus can be deduced from their modern form.
 Lacking the dense root systems of the prairie, for example, soils that once underlay forested areas are generally lighter in color and more acidic than those that once sustained prairie grasses.

 The old 'Grand Prairie'

-The prairies and forests yielded up 425 different soils, according to modern soil scientists, each varying slightly from the others in mineral content, nature and extent of its subsoils, erodability and floodability, and proportion of clays, silts, and sands.
-The ultimate criterion for the prairie's inheritors, of course, is its ability to grow crops; more than 21 million acres (roughly 60 percent of the state), most of them located on the old "Grand Prairie" that once covered east central Illinois, are so highly productive that they are classed as "prime" agricultural soils.
+The prairies and forests of Illinois yielded up 425 different soils, according to modern soil scientists, each varying slightly from the others in mineral content, nature and extent of its subsoils, erodability, and floodability and its proportion of clays, silts, and sands.
+The significant for the prairie's inheritors, of course, is a soil's ability to grow crops; more than 21 million acres (roughly 60 percent of the state, most of them located on the old "Grand Prairie" that once covered east central Illinois) are so highly productive that they are classed as "prime" agricultural soils.

 The breaking of the prairie sod was the crucial first step in the systematic exploitation of the state's virgin soils, but it was not the only one.
-Much of the prairie was swampy; a common nickname for malaria in those days was the "Illinois shakes."
-But in 1878 the General Assembly authorized the creation of local drainage districts with taxing powers, and by the 1880s a massive and expensive effort to tile fields began in earnest.
-Tiling costs were as high as $40 per acre, which was sometimes three times the price of the land itself.
+Much of the prairie was ill-drained.
+In 1878 the General Assembly authorized the creation of local drainage districts with taxing powers.
+By the 1880s a massive and expensive effort to tile fields began in earnest, but tiling costs were as high as $40 per acre, which was sometimes three times the price of the land itself.

 But this richness nearly proved to be the soil's doom.
 Believing the soil to be inexhaustible, farmers seldom practiced what was then called scientific farming.
 The benefits of both manuring the land and crop rotation (planting a cash crop on a given acre only once every three years and restorative forage crops the other two) were known but widely ignored.

-Still, by later standards, farming practices of a century ago were fairly responsible.
-Crop rotation was practiced by many farmers, and much land was kept in pasture for draft animals.
+Still, by later standards, farming practices of a century ago had fairly benign effects on the land; much land, for example, was kept in pasture or hay for draft animals.
 These habits not only helped bolster futility, but they stemmed soil erosion is well.
-As recently as 1900 most streams in Illinois could be described as dear-running except during spring floods.
+As recently as 1900, most streams in Illinois could be described as dear-running except during spring floods.
 This is a remarkable fact, considering that by 1900 there were already some 20 million acres under the plow.
-Soil fertility was declining, but the soil itself remained largely intact, and with it the potential for renewal.
+Soil fertility was declining, but the soil itself remained largely intact, as did its potential for renewal.